mablack/cordova-diagnostic-plugin/README.md

 Platforms: Android and iOS

 Returns the location authorization status for the application.

+Notes for Android:
- Note for Android: this is intended for Android 6 / API 23 and above.
+ - This is intended for Android 6 / API 23 and above.
 Calling on Android 5.1 / API 22 and below will always return GRANTED status as permissions are already granted at installation time.
+ - This is the combined location status for both `COARSE` and `FINE` permissions.
+ - On Android 10+/API 29+, if `COARSE` or `FINE` permission is `GRANTED` but `BACKGROUND_LOCATION` permission is not `GRANTED`, will return `GRANTED_WHEN_IN_USE`.

     cordova.plugins.diagnostic.getLocationAuthorizationStatus(successCallback, errorCallback);

 #### Parameters